Hampton Hawes: Early life

 Hampton Hawes was born on November 13, 1928, in Los Angeles, California.
-His father, Hampton Hawes Sr., was minister of Westminster Presbyterian Church in Los Angeles.
+His father, Hampton Hawes Sr., was minister of Westminster Presbyterian Church.
 His mother, the former Gertrude Holman, was Westminster's church pianist.
-Hawes taught himself as a boy.
+Though part of a musical family, Hawes was almost entirely self-taught on the piano.

-Later life and career
+Life and career

-Hawes was self-taught; by his teens he was playing with the leading jazz musicians on the West Coast, including Dexter Gordon, Wardell Gray, Art Pepper, Shorty Rogers, and Teddy Edwards.
+By his teens, Hawes was playing with some of the leading jazz musicians on the West Coast, including Dexter Gordon, Wardell Gray, Art Pepper, Shorty Rogers, and Teddy Edwards.
 His second professional job, at 18, was playing for eight months with the Howard McGhee Quintet at the Hi De Ho Club, in a group that included Charlie Parker.
-By late 1947, Hawes' reputation had led to studio-recording work.
-Artists from these early session dates included George L. "Happy" Johnson, Teddy Edwards, Sonny Criss, and Shorty Rogers.
-From 1948 to 1952, he was recorded live on several occasions at Los Angeles-area jazz clubs including The Haig, The Lighthouse, and The Surf Club.
-By December 1952, he had recorded eight songs under his own name for Prestige Records with a quartet featuring Larry Bunker on vibraphone.
+Hawes began recording at 19, in 1947.
+Artists from early session dates included George L. "Happy" Johnson, Teddy Edwards, Sonny Criss, and Shorty Rogers.
+From 1948 to 1952, he appeared on numerous live recording dates, including at leading Los Angeles-area jazz clubs including The Haig, The Lighthouse, and The Surf Club.
+His first recordings as a leader were in 1952, for the Discovery and Prestige labels, the latter being with a quartet that featured Larry Bunker on vibraphone.

+Hawes was drafted into the Army in 1952 and sent to Japan.
+While stationed at Camp Drake near Tokyo, he mainly played in "Army bands, shows and officer clubs", in the 289th Army Band, the American Embassy, and extensively in Tokyo and Yokohama's jazz clubs.
+Hawes greatly influenced local jazz musicians in post-war Japan (one of whom was a young Toshiko Akiyoshi, a profound admirer of Hawes) who had previously relied on what few recordings they could obtain to understand the new developments in the music.
+However, he ran into trouble with the law due to narcotics use.
+He was arrested, sentenced, and imprisoned in Tokyo before being sent back to California to serve out his time in 1954.

-After serving in the U.S. Army in Japan from 1952 to 1954, Hawes formed his own trio, with bassist Red Mitchell and drummer Chuck Thompson.
+After his discharge from the Army, Hawes formed his own trio, with bassist Red Mitchell and drummer Chuck Thompson.
 The three-record Trio sessions made by this group in 1955 on Contemporary Records were considered some of the finest records to come out of the West Coast at the time.
 The next year, Hawes added guitarist Jim Hall for the All Night Session! album.
 These were three records made during a non-stop overnight recording session.

 After a six-month national tour in 1956, Hawes won the "New Star of the Year" award in Down Beat magazine, and "Arrival of the Year" in Metronome.
 The following year, he recorded in New York City with Charles Mingus on the album Mingus Three (Jubilee, 1957).